 Shadow Wolves.
 "In brightest day, in darkest night, no evil shall escape my sight, for I am the Shadow Wolf" -- U.S. Customs Patrol Officer motto.
 Shadow Wolves are children of the wilderness.
 "This tracking, in the ancient way, is often called "cutting sign" or "checking spore" by members of tribes such as the Sioux, Navajo, Lakota, Kickapoo and Chickasaw as well as the Pima and Tohono O’odham tribes.

-Are children of the wilderness.
+Indigenous trackers are children of the wilderness.
 They know how to read its subtle message.
 They learned from their elders that it is possible to "hear" things that are silent and to "see" things that are invisible on a trail."

 In modern times Tracking is considered a science.
 But for thousands of years humans depended on their ability to track and follow animals they needed to hunt.